 Have Defined Trading Rules

 Trading rules are designed to protect you from yourself.
-Here are examples of some trading rules I have:
+Here are examples of some trading rules you could have:

 – Never average down on a losing trade